Constantine the Great and Christianity: Before Constantine

 The first recorded official persecution of Christians on behalf of the Roman Empire was in AD 64, when, as reported by the Roman historian Tacitus, Emperor Nero attempted to blame Christians for the Great Fire of Rome.
 According to Church tradition, it was during the reign of Nero that Peter and Paul were martyred in Rome.
 However, modern historians debate whether the Roman government distinguished between Christians and Jews prior to Nerva's modification of the Fiscus Judaicus in 96, from which point practising Jews paid the tax and Christians did not.

 Christians suffered from sporadic and localized persecutions over a period of two and a half centuries.
 Their refusal to participate in the imperial cult was considered an act of treason and was thus punishable by execution.
 The most widespread official persecution was carried out by Diocletian beginning in 303.
 During the Great Persecution, the emperor ordered Christian buildings and the homes of Christians torn down and their sacred books collected and burned.
 Christians were arrested, tortured, mutilated, burned, starved, and condemned to gladiatorial contests to amuse spectators.
 The Great Persecution officially ended in April 311, when Galerius, senior emperor of the Tetrarchy, issued an edict of toleration which granted Christians the right to practice their religion, although it did not restore any property to them.
 Constantine, caesar in the Western Empire, and Licinius, caesar in the East, also were signatories to the edict.
 It has been speculated that Galerius' reversal of his long-standing policy of Christian persecution has been attributable to one or both of these co-caesars.

-Constantine's Conversion
+Constantine's conversion

-It is possible (but not certain) that Constantine's mother, Helena, exposed him to Christianity.
+It is possible that Constantine's mother, Helena, exposed him to Christianity.
 In any case, he only declared himself a Christian after issuing the Edict of Milan.
 Writing to Christians, Constantine made clear that he believed that he owed his successes to the protection of the High God alone.